ebd622/fe-crud/reverse-proxy/README.md

 docker start nginx-base
 ```
 ## Use Angular dev-proxy
 Angular allows to set up a dev-server proxy to a backend server.
-This configuration is only for dev setup.
+This configuration is only for dev setup and should not be used in production.
 ```
 ng serve --proxy-config proxy.conf.json
 ```